I believe my neighbor has code violations on their property. What should I do?

 My neighbor constructed a fence on my property.
 What do I do?

-Also, PLI does not resolve property disputes between owners or residents and cannot give you legal advice on the matter.
-If you think that your neighbor is violating your property rights, it is your decision to seek independent legal advice on how to lawfully resolve the issue.
+Typically, this sounds like a private property dispute between the property owners/residents.
+PLI does not resolve private property disputes between owners/residents and cannot give legal advice.
+If you think that your neighbor is violating your property rights, it is up to you to contact on attorney for advice.

 Am I allowed to park in my front yard?

-No, parking requires specific zoning permission and most City neighborhoods do not allow front yard parking.
-It is possible that zoning has allowed a variance in neighborhoods where parking is an issue.
-It is best to go to the Zoning office to determine if a front yard parking pad would be allowed.
+No. Parking requires specific zoning permission, and most City neighborhoods do not allow front yard parking.
+It is possible that City Planning has allowed a variance for a parking pad in neighborhoods where parking is an issue.
+It is best to contact City Planning to determine if a front yard parking pad would be allowed.